lodash-php/lodash-php.github.io/README.md

 **Arguments:**

-@param int $ number The number to clamp.
+@param int $number The number to clamp.

-@param int $ lower The lower bound.
+@param int $lower The lower bound.

-@param int $ upper The upper bound.
+@param int $upper The upper bound.